cmanikandan/robocar-rally-lab/docs/PREPARE-CAR.md

 ### Configuration

-The following is already configured on the customized Raspbian image in `images/donkey.img`:
+The following is already configured on the customized Raspbian image in [donkey.img]():
 - Locale (en_US.UTF8)
 - Change default password to `pi`
 - Enable **SSH**